← Back to Blog

 Take-Home Pay at Common Salary Levels

-To illustrate how these tax bands work in practice, here are take-home pay figures at five common salary levels.
-These calculations assume no pension contributions, no student loan, and use the standard 1257L tax code.
+Enough theory.
+Here's what you actually take home at five common salary levels.
+These assume no pension contributions, no student loan, and the standard 1257L tax code.

 The Personal Allowance and Why It Matters